oftheheadland/Colorblindly/CONTRIBUTING.md

 This is a [Chrome Extension](https://developer.chrome.com/extensions/devguide).

-Please feel free so submit Pull Requests!
+Please feel free to submit Pull Requests!

 File Structure